 Al-Qaeda said earlier that it supported the split.
 Its second in command, Ahmed Hassan Abu al-Khayr, said the organisation had instructed "the leadership of the Nusra Front to go ahead with what protects the interests of Islam and Muslims and what protects jihad" in Syria.

-The message included a brief comment from al-Qaeda leader Ayman al-Zawahri saying: "The brotherhood of Islam is stronger than any organisational links that change and go away."
+The message included a brief comment from al-Qaeda leader Ayman al-Zawahiri saying: "The brotherhood of Islam is stronger than any organisational links that change and go away."

-In the recording aired by al-Jazeera's Arabic news channel, Mr al-Julani thanked the "commanders of al-Qaeda for having understood the need to break ties".
+In the recording aired by al-Jazeera's Arabic news channel, Jawlani thanked the "commanders of al-Qaeda for having understood the need to break ties".

 He said the decision was made to "expose the deception of the international community, namely the US and Russia, in their relentless bombardment and displacement of the Muslim masses of Syria under the pretext of bombing al-Nusra Front".

 The new group "will have no links whatsoever with foreign parties", he added.

 Analysts say the Nusra Front decided to rebrand itself after the US and Russia stepped up their military efforts against the group.

 It is understood the group hopes to form closer alliances with other Islamist groups fighting in Syria.

 Last week, US Secretary of State John Kerry and his Russian counterpart Sergei Lavrov said they had agreed on "concrete steps" to tackle jihadist groups like the Nusra Front and the so-called Islamic State (IS).